 Have you met the requirements for Bachelor of Kinesiology?

-The online application for UBC's Vancouver campus opens mid-August and closes mid-January.
+The online application for UBC's Vancouver campus opens mid-August and closes mid-January (please refer to the UBC Admissions website for further details on dates and fees).
 However, applications will remain open for Visiting, Unclassified, and Access Studies applicants.

 Admissions decisions for most programs are made in April or early May.

 Visit the Student Service Centre anytime to check your application status.

 In order to assess your preparedness for university, UBC will evaluate you on a broad range of criteria including your academic achievements and personal experiences.
 That's where the Personal Profile section of UBC's online application comes in.

 Knowing more about you through your Personal Profile helps UBC determine whether you will flourish here - not just because of your grades, but also because of the experiences and ambition you bring with you.

 The Personal Profile is required of all high school students applying to all UBC programs on the Vancouver and Okanagan campuses.
 The Personal Profile is also required of all transfer applicants into the Bachelor of Commerce & Kinesiology programs on the Vancouver campus, and Nursing & Education students on the Okanagan campus.

 If you plan to live in residence at UBC, apply for housing at the same time you apply for admission.
 Many first-year students are guaranteed a place in residence as long as they meet the housing requirements.